×

 We asked people in Chinandega if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "In Chinandega, it is considered disrespectful to interrupt someone while they are speaking.
 Always wait for your turn to speak.
 Avoid discussing politics or criticizing the government, as this can be seen as offensive and disrespectful.
 Nicaraguans value personal space, so avoid standing too close to someone or touching them unless you know them well.
 It's considered rude to point with your fingers in Nicaragua.
 Instead, use your whole hand to gesture towards something.
 Nicaraguans are generally conservative, so avoid wearing revealing clothing, especially in religious or formal settings.
 Being late is common in Nicaragua, but as a foreigner, you are expected to be on time.
 Avoid raising your voice or showing anger in public, as this is seen as a loss of self-control and is frowned upon.
 It's considered impolite to refuse food or drink offered to you.
 Even if you're not hungry or thirsty, it's best to accept a small amount.
 Do not litter.
 Nicaraguans take pride in their environment and it's important to respect this.
 Avoid making negative comments about the country or its people.
 Nicaraguans are proud of their heritage and culture, and such comments can be seen as disrespectful.
 Remember to say "please" (por favor) and "thank you" (gracias) when appropriate.
 Nicaraguans are polite and appreciate good manners.
-Avoid using your left hand for important actions like eating, greeting, or giving and receiving items, as it is considered disrespectful," said another expat in Chinandega, Nicaragua.
+Avoid using your left hand for important actions like eating, greeting, or giving and receiving items, as it is considered disrespectful," mentioned another expat when asked about moving to Chinandega, Nicaragua.

 Other Questions: